paypal/InnerSourceCommons/events/isc-spring-2019.md

 ### 9th to 11th April 2019 in Galway, Ireland

 ### Call For Presentations
-Details will be released shortly
+Details will be released shortly.

 ### Registration
-Details will be released shortly
+Details will be released shortly.

 ### Agenda and Speakers
 TBC